 Although the terminology was frequently used in an historical context,

-it was greatly criticised by some and keenly defended by others, many of
+it was criticised by some and keenly defended by others, many of

 whom identified as ‘disabled’.

 On the night, a hardy bunch of people braved the freezing temperatures to hear Simon talk about the history of the Invalid Carriage and its users.
 He explained the history and politics behind the Invalid Carriages and how he came to be involved in trying to preserve them.
 Simon has an extensive collection of vehicles and images, some of which featured in his talk.
-The audience included motorbike fanatics, social historians and a mechanic who repaired a lot of these vehicles in the day.
-The talk ended with a question and answer session.
+The audience included motorbike fans, social historians and a retired contemporary mechanic who repaired a lot of these vehicles in the 1970s.